Skip to content

 Tenses of ‘seek‘.

-Technically, seeked is not a word in English (though most peopled would understand what is communicated).
+While “seeked” is technically incorrect, most people will likely understand what’s being said.
 The correct past tense (and past participle) is sought, which rhymes with brought, which is the past tense of bring.
-But the present tense of sought does not rhyme with bring, as does sing, or ring
+But the present tense of sought does not rhyme with bring, as does sing or ring.

 Past participle vs. past tense of seek

-Compare these sentences that show seek in the past tense vs. past participle form of a verb:
+Compare these sentences that show seek in the past tense vs. as a past participle:

 Past tense: They sought refuge in the mountain villages.